 Popular options include cocoa powder, cinnamon (sugar), and runny fruit preserves

 Step 1: Wet a medium pot with two tablespoons water to prevent scorching, then add milk and heat on medium-high.

 Step 2: Add sugar, vanilla beans and pod (or extract or vanilla sugar), pinch of salt and stir well to dissolve.
 Then add the semolina, stirring vigorously to prevent any lumps from forming.
-Once you’ve added all semolina, continue whisking for a minute at a low simmer, then turn off heat, drop in the butter, and combine.
+Once you’ve added all semolina, continue stirring for a minute at a low simmer; the porridge will visibly start to thicken.
+Then turn off heat, drop in the butter, and combine.

 Step 3: Porridge should still be a little runny when you turn off heat because it will continue to thicken as it cools down.
 Remove vanilla pod and pour immediately into serving plates while hot and before it turns solid and harder to handle.
 Let diners add the toppings for themselves.